jjunior84/python-project-template/README.md

 In the same folder where we have pre-commit config you can also find the config files used for the helpers mentioned before.

-In the .cicd folder also we have the requirements.txt file used to setup a local environment with a fixed version of the libraries already mentioned and also pytest.
+In the .github folder also we have the requirements.txt file used to setup a local environment with a fixed version of the libraries already mentioned and also pytest.

 We have yet tow another folders, one represent the project module and other represent the tests module, both with only \_\_init\_\_ file.